 SSO is available for enterprise workspaces.
 When SSO is enabled, users log in with their organization’s identity provider credentials — no separate DataGenie password required.

-Click Manage Roles for the user and assign their Global Role, Tenant-level access, and Dataset-level access.
+Click Manage Roles for the user, then assign their dataset access and role — choosing the appropriate level (Reader, Editor, or Admin) for each dataset they need to work with.
 See Roles & Permissions for the full three-tier model.

 Access tiers at a glance